Dr. Mark NorthuisProfessor of Kinesiology/Head Cross Country Coach/Assistant Track & Field Coach

 Dr. Mark Northuis started at Hope in 1988.
 He serves as a professor of kinesiology, head cross country coach and assistant track and field coach.
-He is currently the chair of Hope's Professional Interests Committee and the former chair of the kinesiology department.
+He is the former chair of the kinesiology department.

 Dr. Northuis has experience teaching classes such as Teaching Exercise Science and Pre-Health Care.
 His research focuses on performance physiology and obesity.
 He has previously served as the president of the D-III Cross Country Coaches Association and is a founding board member of the U.S. Track & Field and Cross Country Coaches Association.